LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 ### Reinforcement learning

 The AI system isn't given any training data, instead it acts as an autonomous agent that accumulates data from trial-and-error attempts to solve a problem or make a decision.
-It uses algorithms that learn from outcomes and decide which action to take next.
-After each action, the algorithm receives feedback that helps it determine whether the choice it made was correct, neutral or incorrect.
+It uses algorithms that learn from outcomes to decide which action to take next.

 **Example:** autonomous robots in industrial automation.